-In a perfect world, everyone would have a 529 plan—or another education savings account—full of funds to cover their children’s college years.
+In a perfect world, all parents would have a 529 plan—or another education savings account—full of funds to cover their children’s college years.
 But there are many reasons why that may not be the case for you.
-Don’t fret, there are other options for paying for college.
+If so, you’re likely looking into other options to pay for college.

-You may be considering dipping into your retirement funds.
-Depending on the type of retirement account you have, you may be able to take an early withdrawal or a loan from your retirement account, which you can use to fund your child’s education.
+One possibility you may be considering is dipping into your retirement funds.
+Depending on the type of retirement account you have, you might be able to take an early withdrawal or a loan from your retirement account, which you could use to fund your child’s education.

-But using retirement funds to pay for college isn’t always the best move.
-Before you do it, consider both the benefits and the drawbacks, as well as some potentially less costly alternatives.
+But using your retirement funds to pay for college isn’t always the best move.
+Before you decide to do it, you may want to consider both the benefits and the drawbacks, as well as some potentially less costly alternatives.

 A Few Pros of Using Retirement Funds to Pay for College